localz/Spotz-Push-Android-SDK/README.md

     If you're using **Android Studio**, simply 'Open' the project.

-  3. Create a Spotz Push project.
+  3. Create a Spotz Push organisation and application via the [Spotz Push Console](https://spotz-push.localz.io/#/login).

   4. Log into the [Google Developer Console](https://console.developers.google.com/project) and ensure to have a project created.
 Note the 'Project Number' on the overview screen for the project, and ensure to enable 'Cloud Messaging for Android' on the APIs screen.

-  5. Insert your Spotz Push project ID and client key into MainActivity.java - these can be found in the Spotz console under your project and use the *Android* client key:
+  5. Insert your Spotz Push application ID and key into the app/build.gradle file - these can be found in the Spotz console under your application and use the Android client key:

         ...
-        SpotzPushService.init(this, "your-google-project-number", "your-spotz-push-project-id", "your-spotz-push-client-key");
+        buildConfigField 'String', 'PLAY_PROJECT_ID', '"123456789012"'
+        buildConfigField 'String', 'SPOTZ_PUSH_PROJECT_ID', '"11111111-aaaa-2222-bbbb-333333333333"'
+        buildConfigField 'String', 'SPOTZ_PUSH_PROJECT_KEY', '"11111111-aaaa-2222-bbbb-333333333333"'
         ...

   5. Run it!